dzackgarza/Notes/Graduate/Advisor Notes.md

 \Sigma_g \to M_f^3 \mapsvia{\pi} S^1
 $$

 Every 3-manifold that fibers over the circle is of this form!
-Why?
+Why?Can remove a point from $S^1$ to get a trivial bundle.

 [Part 3: Reconstruction problems in geometry and topology](https://www.youtube.com/watch?v=X0XBnKBKSDI)